3-connected Reduction for Regular Graph Covers: Introduction

-\heading{Characterizing Automorphism Groups of Planar Graphs.} We can use the key property that our reductions preserve essential information about symmetries of the graph $G$ to describe the automorphism groups of planar graphs.
+\heading{Characterizing Automorphism Groups of Planar Graphs.} The key property that our reductions preserve essential information about symmetries of the graph $G$ can be used to describe the automorphism groups of planar graphs.
 This shows that computing automorphism groups can be reduced to computing them for 3-connected graphs which are the spherical groups.
-The automorphism groups of planar graphs were determined by Babai~\cite{babai1975automorphism,babai1996automorphism} using a similar approach.
+The automorphism groups of planar graphs were non-inductively determined by Babai~\cite{babai1975automorphism,babai1996automorphism} using a similar approach.
 An idea how to compute a generating set of these groups was described by Colbourn and Booth~\cite{colbourn_booth}, but it was never fully developed.

-Our reduction is used in~\cite{knz} to present a clear structural description of automorphism groups of planar graphs.
+Our reduction is used in~\cite{knz} to obtain the first inductive characterization of the automorphism groups of planar graphs.
 First, Proposition~\ref{prop:group_extension} is strengthened for planar graphs to show that $\Aut(G_i) = \Aut(G_{i+1}) \ltimes \Ker(\Phi_i)$.
-After that the following inductive characterization of stabilizers of vertices in connected planar graphs $\Fix(\planar)$ is described.
-It is similar to Jordan's characterization of the automorphism groups of trees~\cite{jordan}:
+After that the following inductive characterization of stabilizers of vertices in connected planar graphs $\Fix(\connectedplanar)$ is described.
+It is similar to Jordan-like characterization of the automorphism groups of trees~\cite{jordan}.
+In what follows we shall use some standard notation from group theory, see the next section for the exact definitions.